AlexOrlek/ATCG/README.md

 Calculation of breakpoint distance (a measure of structural similarity) is specified using the `--breakpoint` flag.
 Calculation of alignment length distribution statistics is specified using the `--alnlenstats` flag.
 The alignment length statistics provide information on the distribution of BLAST alignment lengths and are analogous to the widely used [assembly contiguity statistics](https://www.molecularecologist.com/2017/03/whats-n50/) e.g N50/L50.

-`python runpipeline.py -s genomes.fasta -o output-directory -t 8 -b 100 --breakpoint --alnlenstats` runs the pipeline using 8 threads, with 100 bootstrap replicates, and calculation of breakpoint distance and alignment length distribution statistics.
+`atcg.py -s genomes.fasta -o output-directory -t 8 -b 100 --breakpoint --alnlenstats` runs the pipeline using 8 threads, with 100 bootstrap replicates, and calculation of breakpoint distance and alignment length distribution statistics.

 To better understand the calculation of the various statistics, it may help to take a look at the [example](#Example) below.